• Features

 Email templates that are professional and suited to the purpose of your message won’t encourage customers to add you to their spam pile.

-Omnisend’s template library and drag-and-drop email builder handle the design basics — you add your content blocks, product images, and recommendations without starting from scratch.
+Omnisend’s template library and drag-and-drop email builder include deliverability-optimized templates without requiring a designer.
+You can add your content blocks, product images, and recommendations without having to start from scratch.

 Check out the template example below for an anniversary email in Omnisend:

 Notice how colorful and interesting that template is?
 That’s because it’s a marketing email.
-Your transactional emails, such as order confirmations, should be simpler to prioritize crucial information.
+Your transactional emails, such as order confirmations, should be simpler so you can prioritize crucial information.
 Here’s an example:

 Track metrics that matter